Frequently asked questions

 There is no research that suggests there are risks to receiving massage/ reflexology in the early stages of pregnancy but it is advisable to receive treatments after 12 weeks gestation.

 What should I wear for my session?

 Something comfortable and easy to change into if you are having a massage.
 During the massage you will be covered by a large towel at all times (only the part of your body being massaged will be exposed) to preserve your modesty.

 What are payment options?

-I accept cash or cheque as I do not have facilities to accept cards.
+I accept cash or bank transfers as I do not have facilities to accept cards.